 - 2. Figures up to 2004/Q2 are based on the previous Standard Industrial Classification.
 Figures from 2004/Q3 are based on the new Standard Industrial Classification.
 To keep the continuation of the data, some industries from 2004/Q3 are rearranged as follows.
 "Transport and communications" are the sum of "electricity and gas," "information and communications" and "transport."
 "Wholesale and retail trade, eating and drinking places" are the sum of "wholesale and retail trade" and "eating and drinking places, accommodations."
 "Services" are the sum of "medical, health care and welfare," "education, learning support," "compound services" and "services (not elsewhere classified)." - 3.
 Figures are the sum of job advertisements listed in free/paid job information magazines, newspaper inserts and job information websites provided by member companies of the Association. - 4.
-The y/y % changes in job advertisements for 2005/Q2-2006/Q1, 2006/Q2-2007/Q1 and 2007/Q2-2007/Q4 are calculated on the basis of 45, 64 and 66 companies, respectively.
+The y/y % changes in job advertisements for 2005/Q2-2006/Q1, 2006/Q2-2007/Q1 and 2007/Q2-2008/Q1 are calculated on the basis of 45, 64 and 66 companies, respectively. - 5.
+Figures for 2008/Q1 are those of January.

-Sources: Ministry of Health, Labour and Welfare, "Report on Employment Service"; Ministry of Internal Affairs and Communications, "Labour Force Survey"; Association of Job Information of Japan, "Kyujin Koukoku Keisaikensu (Survey of Job Advertisements)."
+Sources: Ministry of Health, Labour and Welfare, "Report on Employment Service";

+Ministry of Internal Affairs and Communications, "Labour Force Survey";

+Association of Job Information of Japan, "Kyujin Koukoku Keisaikensu (Survey of Job Advertisements)."